-This analogy with particle dynamics is generally helpful.
-It also assists us in understanding a deep connection between solitons and laminar shock fronts.
+This analogy with particle dynamics is not only helpful in understanding large-amplitude solitons.
+It also assists us in understanding a deep connection between these solitons and laminar shock fronts.
 The equations that we have been solving so far contain the two key ingredients for a soliton, nonlinearity to steepen the wave profile and dispersion to spread it.
-However, they do not make provision for any form of dissipation, a necessary condition for a shock front where the entropy must increase.
+However, they do not make provision for any form of dissipation, a necessary condition for a shock front in which the entropy must increase.
 In a real collisionless plasma, this dissipation can take on many forms.
 It may be associated with anomalous resistivity or perhaps some viscosity associated with the ions.
 In many circumstances, some of the ions are reflected by the potential barrier and counterstream against the incoming ions which they eventually heat.
 Whatever its origin, the net effect of this dissipation will be to cause the equivalent particle to lose its total energy so that it can never return to its starting point.
 Given an attractive and bounded potential well, we find that the particle has no alternative except to sink toward to the bottom of the well.
 Depending upon the strength of the dissipation, the particle may undergo several oscillations before coming to rest.
+See Fig. 23.8a.